iamarkaj/NMT/README.md

 #### Restore the checkpoint

-don't run
+👇don't run
 > Call the training and testing function

-uncomment and run
+👇uncomment and run
 > Restore the checkpoint